Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 And then I'm represented by the catchphrase

-that of course I say every single week.
+that, of course, I say every single week,

-I'm a virgin and I eat paws.
+I'm a virgin and I eat parks.

 That's the PC version.
-He actually doesn't eat the paws.

 What happens between me and a beef and Guinness is up to me.